KarynaMisnik/sw-testing-study/README.md

 | Correct PIN | Sufficient balance | Dispense cash |
 | Correct PIN | Insufficient balance | Show error |
 | Incorrect PIN | Any balance | Block card after 3 attempts |

+### White Box Testing

+**White Box Testing** (also called structural or glass box testing) is a testing technique where the tester has knowledge of the internal code, logic, and structure of the software and designs tests based on that.

+Instead of only checking inputs and outputs, white box testing checks how the code works internally.

+<ins>Key Characteristics</ins>
+🔹Tester knows the source code
+🔹Focuses on logic, control flow, and data flow 🔹Usually performed by developers or testers with coding knowledge 🔹Ensures the code is correct, complete, and efficient

+<ins>What White Box Testing Verifies</ins>
+🔹All statements are executed at least once
+🔹All branches/decisions are tested (if–else, loops)
+🔹Loops run correctly (0 times, 1 time, many times) 🔹Internal error handling works
+🔹Code paths don’t contain unreachable or dead code